 The hot peppers will burn your fingers so use gloves when you’re cutting them up.
-It’s not the easiest thing to do when the gloves are too big.
-I have small hands so I managed with one glove.
 I keep a set just for use in the kitchen.
-Use the tip of the knife to scrape out the seeds and membrane.
+Use the tip of a knife to scrape out the seeds and membrane.
 Save some seeds if you like, they look nice in the jars and are a visual reminder that it’s hot stuff.
 And make sure you wash your hands really well after you’re finished cutting the peppers.
+You’ll only forget to do that once.
+Trust me.

 Make the pepper jelly in a large heavy pot because the mixture may bubble up and expand.

-These tiny jars are perfect for giving Red Pepper Jelly as gifts.
+These tiny jars are perfect for giving Hot Pepper Jelly as gifts.

 Always use new seals when you’re canning.
-Remove them carefully from the hot pan with tongs and drain the water before screwing them on.
 Don’t tighten them too much.

 Finishing them in a hot water bath ensures there’s no bacteria left behind and keeps them properly sealed so you can store them in the pantry for months.
 You need a large canner or double boiler.
 Carefully lower the jars into boiling water until they’re immersed about an inch below the surface.